Periodontal Treatment in Korea

-Periodontal treatment treats problems with our gum.
+Periodontal therapy treats problems with our gums.
 Periodic gum care is essential when it comes to maintaining healthy teeth.
-MINISH Dental Hospital conducts a variety of periodontal care programs, ranging from preventing periodontal disease to proactive treatment.
+MINISH Dental Hospital offers a variety of periodontal care programs, ranging from those preventing periodontal disease to proactive treatment.

 The root cause of periodontal disease is a bacterial infection.
 When you eat food, tiny scraps of plaque get mixed with bacteria that live in a space called the dental ectopic bulb, between your teeth and gums.
 When this mixture accumulates for a long time, it turns into a solid plaque, forming a periodontal sac that is the perfect environment for bacteria to dwell in.
 This causes the gums which surround the teeth to recede or completely dissolve.
 In severe cases, the entire teeth should be removed as soon as possible.